ntamas/blockmodel/doc/block-fit.rst

                       the current and best log-likelihood and several other information.
 The default value is 8192.

+--model MODEL         Selects the model to be used.
+The following options are
+                      available:

+                      uncorrected
+                        Standard undirected blockmodel.
+This model aims to keep the expected number of edges.

+                      degree
+                        Degree-weighted undirected blockmodel.
+This model aims
+                        to keep both the expected number of edges and the expected degree of each vertex.

 --seed SEED           Seed the internal Mersenne Twister random generator with
                       the given *SEED* (and make the result deterministic).